cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-tdid.md

 ### AppStoreReputation

-There is another special tagger `AppStoreReputation` for the tag `ratings` with type `tuple(string,uint8)[]` defined in the TName `app.myterminus.com`.
-It provides on-chain storage for ratings of apps in Terminus OS.
-Each app has a corresponding sub-TName `<appVersion>.<appId>.app.myterminus.com` where anyone who has a TName can submit ratings for these apps.
+There is another special tagger `AppStoreReputation` for the tag `ratings` with type `tuple(string,uint8)[]` defined in the TName `app.olares.com`.
+It provides on-chain storage for ratings of apps in Olares OS.
+Each app has a corresponding sub-TName `<appVersion>.<appId>.app.olares.com` where anyone who has a TName can submit ratings for these apps.

 ## Release History

 ### V2.0.0
-  Implement core architecture of DID module in Terminus DID
+  Implement core architecture of DID module in Olares DID

 ### V2.1.0
   Add tag system without definition